 While in California, the same wardrobe (plus or minus a sweater) can basically pass any time of year, moving to the East Coast educated me in the art of the seasonal wardrobe.
 In New York, twice a year I swap out my wardrobe and reacquaint myself with the things I love but can only wear for something close to 180 days.
 Switching between wardrobes allows me to find excitement in the things I own, because having two sets of clothing is infinitely better than having just one.

-Compare seasonal styles below, and since summer is coming, shop a few of our favorite warm-weather picks below!
+See the difference in seasonal styles below, and since summer is coming, shop a few of our favorite warm-weather picks below!